Jeep CJ: CJ-3B

-The CJ-3B was turned into the M606 military jeep (mostly used for export, through 1968) by equipping it with commercially available heavy-duty options, such as larger tires and springs, and by adding black-out lighting, olive drab paint, and a trailer hitch.
+The CJ-3B was turned into the M606 military jeep (mostly used for export, through 1968) by equipping it with commercially available heavy-duty options, such as larger tires and springs, and by adding blackout lighting, olive drab paint, and a trailer hitch.
 Shipments of the M606 militarized version of the Jeep CJ-3B, exported for military aid under the Mutual Defense Assistance Program, accounted for a substantial percentage of the limited CJ-3B production in the 1960s.

 International licenses and derivatives

-The CJ-3B design was also licensed to a number of international manufacturers, which produced a civilian and military variants long after 1968, including Mitsubishi of Japan and Mahindra of India.
+The CJ-3B design was also licensed to several international manufacturers, which produced civilian and military variants long after 1968, including Mitsubishi of Japan and Mahindra of India.
 Mitsubishi's version was built from 1953 until 1998, while Mahindra continued to produce vehicles based on the Willys CJ-3B until October 1, 2010.
-The CJ-3B was also built by Türk Willys Overland in Tuzla county of Kocaeli city.
+The CJ-3B was also built by Türk Willys Overland in Tuzla County of Kocaeli city.
 It was the first off-road vehicle plant to be opened in Turkey, in 1954.
 It was produced under Tuzla 1013 brand.
-Mahindra's "Mahindra CJ" produced in two versions: four-seater CJ 340 and six-seater CJ 540.
+Mahindra's "Mahindra CJ" was produced in two versions: four-seater CJ 340 and six-seater CJ 540.
 Both were equipped with Peugeot-sourced 64 hp engines.